 As a host (and as a helpful guest) you should keep an eye out for anyone who looks like they may have had a drink too many - a quiet word may save an awful scene later on!

-You can, of course, use the drinks you serve to contribute to your party's atmosphere by serving the appropriate drinks.
+You can, of course, use beverages to contribute to your party's atmosphere by serving setting-appropriate beverages.

 For example, The Night Before Christmas is set at a cocktail party - so get someone to mix a few martinis.